neshyraj/diffusion-on-networks/README.md

 processing and plot - imports data and converts to igraph objects for analysis and computations. does plotting for visualization

-diffusion v2 - diffusion model
+diffusion - function to run diffusion model and function to calculate diffusion centrality

 variationinfo - calculates variation of information after rewiring and plots to check for robustness of communities